-The College offers many scholarship opportunities for students.
+The College offers a limited number of scholarship opportunities for students.
 These include the WCC Merit Scholarship, Founders' Scholarship, Native American Mentor-Student Partnership, and the Christine Allen Memorial Scholarship.
-Specific details regarding each of these awards are provided in the Financial Aid section of the Catalog.
+Specific details regarding each of these awards are provided on the College website.